U.S. says BP to pay $20 billion in fines for 2010 oil spill

-BP Plc will pay more than $20 billion in fines to resolve nearly all claims from its deadly Gulf of Mexico oil spill five years ago, marking the largest corporate settlement of its kind in U.S. history, Attorney General Loretta Lynch said on Monday.
+WASHINGTON BP Plc will pay more than $20 billion (£13.2 billion) in fines to resolve nearly all claims from its deadly Gulf of Mexico oil spill five years ago, marking the largest corporate settlement of its kind in U.S. history, Attorney General Loretta Lynch said on Monday.

 The agreement, first outlined in July, adds to the $43.8 billion BP had previously set aside for criminal and civil penalties and cleanup costs.
 The company has said its total pre-tax charge for the spill is now around $53.8 billion.